-This is week two of the Business Athlete series of Thrive in Fives.
-Last week we talked about what is the Business Athlete and what’s the idea behind it.
+This is week two in our series of Thrive in Fives.
+Last week we talked about what is the Cadence Approach and what’s the idea behind it.
 So if you haven’t watched that video, jump back a week.
 This week we are focusing in on recovery.
 So my observation is that we aren’t always doing too much, but we are almost always under recovered.

 What is recovery?

 Let’s start there.
 Well, it’s not kicking back with a cup of tea or a beer in one hand and the TV remote and the other, and doing nothing for hours on end.
 It might be if you find that relaxing every now and again, but it’s more about the little slivers of recovery you can get into your day.
 So we’re not necessarily expecting you to take a two-week holiday after you’ve had a busy period at work, but can you take a few minutes out to get some sunshine on your face?

 Can you take a few minutes out to do some breath work, some meditation, spend time with your kids, stroke the dog.
 Take the dog out for a walk in the woods and get the benefit of nature.
 Speak to someone you find energising.
 Go and do a workout, that can be a form of recovery.

 Any form of heartfulness, which is doing something that you love, that’s deeply about you, that you feel very connected to like a hobby or a passion or a musical instrument or something.
 They’re all forms of recovery, the same as sleep and baths and massage and everything else that is often typically associated with recovery.